helenite

 Helenite ranks between 5.5 and 6 on the Mohs scale of hardness, making it more susceptible to abrasion or scratches.

 Ultrasonic cleaning and commercial chemical cleaners should be avoided for cleaning helenite gemstones.
 It should not be exposed to sudden changes of extreme heat or cold.
+When cleaning helenite, use lukewarm soapy water and a soft-bristle brush for gently scrubbing.
+Rinse with fresh, cool water, and dry with a soft cloth.

 Avoid exposure to cosmetics, hairspray, perfume or household chemicals.
 Like pearls, make it the last thing you put on and the first thing you remove.
+Helenite should be stored separately from other types of gemstones or gemstone jewelry to protect them from accidental damage.

 Who Can Wear Helenite?

+This colorful gemstone is a perfect choice for those looking for freshness, hope, and harmony.
+An ideal gemstone for complementing summer and winter fashion, lovers of green will want to add this gemstone to their collection.
 With intense green hues, helenite gems and jewelry pair with any outfit, day or night.
 They match seamlessly with most metal tones but looks brilliant when paired with gold or silver hues.
 It can be worn in many forms such as earrings, pendants, necklaces, brooches, and pins.
 However, a helenite ring should be limited to occasional wear with protective-style settings as the stone can easily get scratched.

-How Does Helenite Compare to Other Green Stones?
+How Does Helenite Compare To Other Stones?

 Helenite is sometimes compared to emerald in color, and it’s easy to see why.
 However, emerald favors bluish tinges in their green coloration, making it appear serene and regal, whereas the helenite favors deep green tones, making the gem appear more intense.